-Term Definition automatic identification and data capture (AIDC) A technology used to automatically capture data.
-AIDC technologies include barcodes, smart cards, biometrics, and radio frequency identification devices. barcode A symbol that encodes data into a machine-readable pattern of adjacent, varying width, parallel, rectangular dark bars and pale spaces. barcode verification The assessment of the printed quality of a barcode based on International Organization for Standardisation (ISO)/International Electrotechnical Commission (IEC) standards using ISO/IEC-compliant bar code verifiers. batch/lot The batch or lot number associates an item with production information that the manufacturer considers relevant for traceability of the trade item.
-The data may refer to the trade item itself or to items contained in it. brand owner The Organization that owns the specifications of a trade item, regardless of where and by whom it is manufactured.
+Term Definition automatic identification and data capture (AIDC) A technology used to automatically capture data and input it into a computer system.
+AIDC technologies include barcodes, smart cards, biometrics, and radio frequency identification devices. barcode A symbol that encodes data into a machine-readable pattern of adjacent, varying width, parallel, rectangular dark bars, and pale spaces. barcode verification The assessment of the printed quality of a barcode based on International Organisation for Standardisation (ISO)/International Electrotechnical Commission (IEC) standards using ISO/IEC-compliant bar code verifiers. batch/lot The batch or lot number associates an item with production information that the manufacturer considers relevant for traceability of the trade item.
+The data may refer to the trade item itself or to items contained in it. brand owner The organisation that owns the specifications of a trade item, regardless of where and by whom it is manufactured.
 The brand owner is normally responsible for the management of the GTIN. check digit A final digit calculated from the other digits of some GS1 identification keys.
 This digit is used to check that the data has been correctly composed.
 (See GS1 check digit calculation.) concatenation The representation of several element strings in one barcode. data synchronization The process of maintaining the consistency and uniformity of data instances across all consuming applications and storing devices.
 Data Matrix A standalone, two-dimensional matrix symbology that is made up of square modules arranged within a perimeter finder pattern.
 Global Location Number (GLN) The GS1 identification key used to identify physical locations or parties.
 The key comprises a GS1 Company Prefix, location reference, and check digit.
 Global Trade Item Number® (GTIN®) The GS1 identification key used to identify trade items.
 The key comprises a GS1 Company Prefix, an item reference, and check digit.
+GS1 A neutral, not-for-profit, global organisation that develops and maintains the most widely used supply chain standards in the world.

-^{}GS1 AISBL.
+\GS1 AISBL.
 GS1 General Specifications.
 Release 18, Ratified January 2019.